What you’ll need to rent an apartment in New York City

 An established budget

 Know how much you can afford before you start searching.
-(And don’t think you can be a cheapskate and rent for much less than your budget so you can pocket leftover cash for fancy cocktails.)
 You’ll discover that you get what you pay for in NYC, especially in terms of real estate.
 Based on your current salary, you won’t have any choice but to stay within budget, which brings me to the next point.

 A job earning 40-50 times the rent